 Although we hope this is not the case, the program may need to take the following actions directed by our local County Public Health Department and/or Clinical Affiliate guidelines:

-- 1) Change the sequence of your courses and/or clinical rotations. - 2) Pause your clinical rotation or on-campus labs. - 3) Change days/hours/location of your clinical rotation. - 4) Delay your graduation date.
+- Pause your clinical rotation or on-campus labs. - 2) Change days/hours/location of your clinical rotation. - 3) Delay your graduation date.